 - Crafted from wood with option of adding a samurai clan Mon (symbol) or your own logo.

-Note: If you request this service, please reply to your order confirmation with the mon or logo attached to your e-mail.
+Please Note: Please note the Mon are hand painted and may have some blemish.
+If you request Custom Mon, please reply to your order confirmation with the mon or logo attached to your e-mail.
 Please note we can only print one color “Clip Art” type of logo.
 Selecting “No Mon” will mean that no mon will be painted on your fan.